adhar-m/needle-in-the-hay/README.md

-# needle-in-the-hay
+# Lyrics scraper
-A network trained on Elliott Smith lyrics.
-And a website.
-In progress.
+A script to scrape song lyrics for a particular artist.